Age friendly Dublin Libraries

 Library in the Community

 Library in the Community aims to ensure that books are easily accessible to everyone.
-One way they do that is by placing a small taster collection of Dublin City Libraries books in community locations.
+We place small taster collections of books in community locations.
 Locals are encouraged to browse the books, find one that they like, bring it home and then return it when they're finished so that someone else can enjoy it.

 One of our book collections is in the reception area of the Séan O'Casey Community Centre.
 A couple of the books in the collection are published by Clarity Books, a company that makes books especially for people who find reading challenging.
 These challenges can range from dyslexic readers to those who suffer from eye strain and tiredness.
 Clarity books are printed in a large text size, using a specific font, ink colour and paper stock colour – all of which have been proven to promote easier reading.

-If you know of a location or organisation that would like to house a book collection please get in touch with us: [email protected]
+If you know a location or organisation that would like a book collection please get in touch with us: [email protected]